 into Massachusetts, Connecticut, New Hampshire and even Vermont (not

 all of its lines are connected, however).

 Claremont Concord Railroad: This historic railroad dates back to the mid-19th century as the Claremont & Concord Railroad and today still operates between Claremont and Lebanon.
 To contact the railroad about possible job openings please click here to visit their website.

 New England Central Railroad: This large shortline, owned by Genesee & Wyoming operates nearly 400 miles of track between Connecticut, Massachusetts, western New Hampshire, and central/northern Vermont.
-To contact the NEC regarding employment please click here to visit their web page.

 New England Southern Railroad: This railroad, based in Concord, operates a number of unconnected lines in the central part of the state.
 To contact the company; 8 Water Street, Concord, New Hampshire 03301-4844.